Nikolas Cruz pleads guilty to 2018 Parkland school massacre

 The shootings caused some Stoneman Douglas students to launch the March for Our Lives movement, which pushes for stronger gun restrictions nationally.

 Since days after the shooting, Cruz's attorneys had offered to have him plead guilty in exchange for a life sentence, saying that would spare the community the emotional turmoil of reliving the attack at trial.
-But longtime Broward State Attorney Mike Satz rejected the offer, saying Cruz deserved a death sentence, and appointed himself lead prosecutor.
-Satz, 79, stepped down as state attorney in January after 44 years, but remains Cruz's chief prosecutor.
+But Satz rejected the offer, saying Cruz deserved a death sentence, and appointed himself lead prosecutor.
+Satz, 79, stepped down as state attorney in January after 44 years, but remains Cruz’s chief prosecutor.

 His successor, Harold Pryor, is opposed to the death penalty but has said he will follow the law.
 Like Satz, he never accepted the defense offer — as an elected official, that would have been difficult, even in liberal Broward County, where Democrats outnumber Republicans by more than 2 to 1.